French ambassador to Niger leaves as relations nosedive after coup

 The junta had ordered French ambassador Sylvain Itte to leave the country within 48 hours at the end of August in response to what they described as actions by France that were “contrary to the interests of Niger”.

-But Macron announced on Sunday the ambassador would return to Paris and French troops would leave.
+But in an about turn, Macron announced on Sunday that the ambassador would return to Paris and French troops would leave.

+Two security sources in Niger said Itte had flown out of the country.
+The president's office in Paris later confirmed Itte took off to Paris from the Chadian capital N'Djamena at around 8 A.M. on Wednesday.

+According to the Quai d'Orsay, he was received on his return by French Foreign Minister Catherine Colonna.

 French ambassador to Niger leaves as relations nosedive after coup

-France's ambassador to Niger left the country early on Wednesday morning, about a month after the military government ordered his expulsion and days after President Emmanuel Macron said the diplomat would be pulled out and French troops withdrawn.
+France's ambassador to Niger arrived in Paris on Wednesday, around a month after the military junta ordered his expulsion and days after President Emmanuel Macron said the diplomat would be pulled out and French troops withdrawn.

 Relations between Niger and France, its former colonial ruler which maintained a military presence in the country to help fight Islamist insurgents, have broken down since army officers seized power in Niamey in July.